Don Shula Dead, Former Miami Dolphins Coach Dies At 90

 During his tenure with the Dolphins, he led the team to six Super Bowl appearances and two Super Bowl victories.

-Shula was named 1993 Sportsman of the Year by Sports Illustrated.
-He was inducted into the Pro Football Hall of Fame in 1997.
-Two years later, Shula was honored with the “Lombardi Award of Excellence” from the Vince Lombardi Cancer Foundation.
+He was named 1993 Sportsman of the Year by Sports Illustrated and was inducted into the Pro Football Hall of Fame in 1997.
+Two years later, he was honored with the “Lombardi Award of Excellence” from the Vince Lombardi Cancer Foundation.

 He Was Married Twice & Was A Father To 5 Kids

 Big things were in store for Shula both on and off the field.
 He married his first wife, Dorothy Bartish, on July 19, 1958, and they had five children together.
 Dave Shula was born on May 28, 1959, Donna Shula on April 28, 1961, Sharon Shula on June 30, 1962, Anne Shula on May 7, 1964, and Mike Shula on June 3, 1965.
 Bartish died of cancer in 1991.
-That same year, Shula’s sons Mike and Dave, got new jobs in the NFL, following in their dad’s footsteps.
-Mike Shula became an assistant coach for the Dolphins while Dave Shula became the head coach of the Bengals.
+That same year, Shula’s sons Mike and Dave got new jobs in the NFL, following in their dad’s footsteps.
+Mike became an assistant coach for the Dolphins, while Dave took a job as the head coach of the Bengals.

-In 1994, the Dolphins led by Don Shula, played the Bengals.
+In 1994, the Dolphins — led by Don — played the Bengals.
 This was the first time in professional sports history that a father and son faced each other as head coaches.
 For the record, the Dolphins won the game, 23-7.

-These days, his name is associated with Shula’s Steak House, a high-end restaurant chain known for its steaks.

-Shula also owns a hotel in Miami Lakes, Florida, which is home to the original Shula’s Steak House.
+In addition to co-authoring three books, his name is associated with Shula’s Steak House, a high-end restaurant chain with several locations across Florida and in Arizona, Illinois, and Texas.
+He also owns a hotel in Miami Lakes, Florida, which is home to the original Shula’s Steak House.
+He received the Ellis Island Medal of Honor in recognition of his humanitarian efforts in 2011.
+He also endowed the Don Shula Chair in Philosophy at his alma mater.